-- Training programmes were designed to train court masters, court staff, advocates and their clerks, District Court judges, High Court judges, trainee judicial officers, system administrators, and registrars to use the services effectively.
-This was done by creating a large pool of master trainers who in turn trained other officials through training programmes developed by the eCommittee in coordination with state judicial academies.
-Further, support for stakeholders was made available through kiosks and e-Sewa Kendra on court premises. - Support materials were provided through a consolidated 'Knowledge Management' tab on eCourts website linking video tutorials on YouTube, brochures and user manuals.
+1. Training programmes were designed to train court masters, court staff, advocates and their clerks, District Court judges, High Court judges, trainee judicial officers, system administrators, and registrars to use the services effectively.
+This was done by creating a large pool of master trainers who in turn trained other officials through training programmes developed by the e-Committee in coordination with state judicial academies.
+Further, support for stakeholders was made available through kiosks and e-Sewa Kendra on court premises.

+2. Support materials were provided through a consolidated 'Knowledge Management' tab on e-Courts website linking video tutorials on YouTube, brochures, and user manuals.
 In addition, pamphlets and e-filing manuals in regional languages were also created and uploaded.

 II.
-Challenges
+CHALLENGES

 While several efforts have been made to develop and enhance the use of technology, there remain challenges in ensuring capability, integration of technology and data, and most importantly, adoption.
-These challenges enumerated below, were identified through the interactions with the members of SCeC and HCCCs and through an analysis of responses to the questionnaires that were circulated to the Central Project Coordinators (CPCs), Master Trainers and System Assistants/Officers.
+These challenges enumerated below, were identified through the interactions with the members of E-Committee, SCI and HCCCs and through an analysis of responses to the questionnaires that were circulated to the Central Project Coordinators (CPCs), Master Trainers and System Assistants/Officers.

-At the base level, many courts still do not have basic electronic infrastructure or connectivity.
-There is a network connectivity divide with some states having good internet connection across districts, while certain district courts in other states do not even have lease lines to provide internet.
+AT THE BASE LEVEL, there is a network connectivity divide with some states having good internet connection across districts, while certain district courts in other states do not even have lease lines to provide internet.
 Adequate data speed and data volume are basic needs which are not uniformly available across the country.
-This creates disparity between different courts in accessing eCourts systems and services.
+This creates disparity between different courts in accessing e-Courts systems and services.
 This disparity is due to several reasons including poor design of current process for budgeting, impacting the state judiciary, the absence of a centralised procurement agency and standardised specifications.
-In addition, there is a perceptible disparity amongst end-users, i.e. lawyers and litigants, in their ability to access devices such as smartphones, laptops or tablets that enable usage of eCourt facilities.
+In addition, there is a perceptible disparity amongst end-users, i.e. lawyers and litigants, in their ability to access devices such as smartphones, laptops or tablets that enable usage of e-Courts facilities.

-In terms of capacity building for eCourts, additional staff hired for this project or deployed full time to it were inadequate impacting the digitisation efforts.
+In terms of capacity building for e-Courts, additional staff hired for this project or deployed full time to it were inadequate impacting the digitisation efforts.
 CPCs have highlighted that this has resulted in over-burdening of the existing staff.
-Another challenge affecting capacity building is the lack of focused and intensive training to fully utilise the various modules of eCourts.
+Another challenge affecting capacity building is the lack of focused and intensive training to fully utilise the various modules of e-Courts.
 All primary users including CPCs, Master Trainers and System Assistants have called attention to the need for a continuous programme for technical and advanced training for all stakeholders.

-At the development level, the federal structure of the judiciary where each High Court has complete independence to devise its own administrative rules and procedures, has resulted in diversity in practices.
+AT THE DEVELOPMENT LEVEL, the federal structure of the judiciary where each High Court has complete independence to devise its own administrative rules and procedures, has resulted in diversity in practices.
 For instance, there is no uniformity in case nomenclatures across courts, which poses a critical challenge to developing a unified data system that can enable analysis of meta data across courts.
 Further, stakeholders highlighted how every High Court has its own customised forms, processes and even captcha for websites.
-While technology needs to account for diversity in administrative and legal processes, the same must be built over a capacity to unify for the success of a nationwide project such as eCourts, the monolithic system has proved insufficient to reconcile these needs.
+While technology needs to account for diversity in administrative and legal processes, the same must be built over a capacity to unify for the success of a nationwide project such as e-Courts.